MEnesAkpinar/Capstone_Projects_Churn_Prediction_Streamlit/README.md

 I could describe 10 attributes in detail as:

-satisfaction_level: It is employee satisfaction point, which ranges from 0-1.
+satisfaction_level: It is employee satisfaction point, which ranges from 0-1.<br>
-last_evaluation: It is evaluated performance by the employer, which also ranges from 0-1.
+last_evaluation: It is evaluated performance by the employer, which also ranges from 0-1.<br>
-number_projects: How many of projects assigned to an employee?
+number_projects: How many of projects assigned to an employee?<br>
-average_monthly_hours: How many hours in averega an employee worked in a month?
+average_monthly_hours: How many hours in averega an employee worked in a month?<br>
 time_spent_company: time_spent_company means employee experience.
-The number of years spent by an employee in the company.
+The number of years spent by an employee in the company.<br>
-work_accident: Whether an employee has had a work accident or not.
+work_accident: Whether an employee has had a work accident or not.<br>
-promotion_last_5years: Whether an employee has had a promotion in the last 5 years or not.
+promotion_last_5years: Whether an employee has had a promotion in the last 5 years or not.<br>
-Departments: Employee's working department/division.
+Departments: Employee's working department/division.<br>
-Salary: Salary level of the employee such as low, medium and high.
+Salary: Salary level of the employee such as low, medium and high.<br>
-left: Whether the employee has left the company or not.
+left: Whether the employee has left the company or not.<br>

 First of all, to observe the structure of the data, outliers, missing values and features that affect the target variable, must use exploratory data analysis and data visualization techniques.

 Then, must perform data pre-processing operations such as Scaling and Label Encoding to increase the accuracy score of Gradient Descent Based or Distance-Based algorithms. perform Cluster Analysis based on the information obtain during exploratory data analysis and data visualization processes.